approov/quickstart-android-java-okhttp/SECRET-PROTECTION.md

 ## HANDLING REJECTIONS
 If the app is not recognized as being valid by Approov then an `ApproovRejectionException` is thrown on the request and the API call is not completed.
 The secret value will never be communicated to the app in this case.

 Your app should specifically catch this exception and provide some feedback to the user to explain why the app is not working.
-The `ApproovRejectionException` has a `geARC()` method which provides an [Attestation Response Code](https://approov.io/docs/latest/approov-usage-documentation/#attestation-response-code) which can provide more information about the status of the device, without revealing any details to the end user.
+The `ApproovRejectionException` has a `getARC()` method which provides an [Attestation Response Code](https://approov.io/docs/latest/approov-usage-documentation/#attestation-response-code) which can provide more information about the status of the device, without revealing any details to the end user.

 If you wish to provide more direct feedback then enable the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) feature: